 - 1. Footnote 1

-- 2. Paragraph 17
+- 2. Paragraph 15

 - 3. Purse seine high seas effort relative to 2018-01 limits

 - 4. Patterns of high seas effort

-For each element, the consequences of the potential change in the number of FAD sets that could result, if patterns found in 2018 (and 2019 where relevant) were to continue into the future, were evaluated for the purse seine fishery scalars under the 'optimistic' and 'pessimistic' scenarios.
+For each element, the consequences of the potential change in the number of FAD sets that could result were evaluated for the purse seine fishery scalars under the 'optimistic' and 'pessimistic' scenarios.
 We also relate the change in the number of FAD sets to 'FAD closure month' equivalents.

 The CMM evaluation assumes overall purse seine effort is constant at 2016-18 average levels, and a key issue is the pattern of FAD setting within that overall effort (e.g. through the impact of FAD closure periods).
-Where SC15 elements refer to effort, to which the corresponding specific number of FAD sets is impossible to identify (elements 3 and 4), we apply recent patterns of FAD setting per day for each flag to estimate the potential FAD sets that may result.
+Where SC15 elements refer to effort, to which the corresponding specific number of FAD sets is impossible to identify (elements 3 and 4), we the apply the average of the 2016 and 2018 patterns of FAD setting per day for each flag to estimate the potential FAD sets that may result.
 Where necessary, we assume that all other CCMs maintain levels consistent with the 'optimistic' and 'pessimistic' scenarios.
 Where species catches are presented, these are adjusted based upon the species composition from observer sampling, or for Philippines fishing in HSP #1 directly sourced from observer data.